-A frozen, bubble filled ice spike, stood about 10 cm above the frozen water surface at one edge of the bucket.
-Telling Fiona about it later, she sensibly reckoned there was probably a blade of grass at it’s core, and the gravity defying icy spike had formed the previous night as a strong easterly wind had whipped across the field, blowing water droplets onto the vegetation.
-And allowing the ice crystal to grow stalactite fashion above the surface ice.
+A bubble filled ice spike, stood about 10 cm above the frozen water surface at one edge of the bucket.
+Telling Fiona about it later, she sensibly reckoned there was probably a blade of grass at its core, and the gravity defying icy spike had formed the previous night as a strong easterly wind had whipped across the field, blowing water droplets onto the vegetation.
+Thus allowing the ice crystal to grow, stalactite fashion, above the surface ice.
 We’ve seen similar forms quite often along stream sides and ponds, given suitable conditions.
 But when I returned to photograph it, I realised that there was no material within it.
-And what’s more, it had an open centre filled with water…..
+And what’s more, it had an open centre, filled with water.

 Fill Your Eyes,

 ( The Beatles lyrics, for Golden Slumbers, Lullaby)

 This seemed an appropriate quoted text for introducing some of the stunning, and often golden, sunrise moments, in amongst the predominantly grey of this winter blues month.

 They’ve certainly had WOW and variety impact.
 And have a brought a smile to me early in the morning.
 I hope that you enjoy some of them.

 It’s also been during the last fortnight that some of the Hamamelis cultivars have literally shone.
 By chance most of the plants are located on our curving amphitheatre bank, underneath the outstretched limbs of a big oak tree, and under planted with Hellebores and snowdrops.
 Hamamelis ‘Rubin’, ‘Vesna’ and ‘Nina’ below.